 In this value-based care model, providers are financially rewarded for providing early quality care by receiving a portion of the shared savings.
 In addition, to help medical practices with their cash flow, practices receive prepayments on their portion of shared savings per member per quarter.
 This does not need to be paid back even if savings do not exceed the prepayment.

-SonarMD helps payers save money by reducing costs in high variability (“high-beta”) patient populations.
-Patients with chronic conditions like IBD are subject to flares, where their conditions suddenly worsen.
-IBD patients may also be prescribed expensive specialty medications.
-Such meds may produce side effects, or need dosage adjustment.
-From a recent study on its current target patient population, SonarMD shows that there were 77% fewer Crohn’s-related ER visits and 58% fewer Crohn’s-related hospitalizations.
+SonarMD helps payers reduce costs in high cost variability (“high-beta”) patient populations.
+One factor is that people with chronic conditions like IBD are subject to flares, where their conditions unpredictably worsen.
+Another is that providers often prescribe expensive specialty medications to treat IBD patients.
+However, such meds may produce side effects, or need dosage adjustment.
+While these drugs are costly, emergency visits, hospitalizations and surgery are even more expensive.
+To illustrate, in a recent study, SonarMD shows that there were 77% fewer Crohn’s-related ER visits and 58% fewer Crohn’s-related hospitalizations.
 This helped enrolled health plans save more than 15% per member per year.

 Although more studies are in progress, SonarMD has already shown promising early results.
-In a study that was presented at the 2019 Digestive Disease Week, 176 Crohn’s patients saved payers an average of $6500 when using the SonarMD platform.
+In a study presented at Digestive Disease Week 2019, 176 Crohn’s patients using the SonarMD platform saved payers an average of $6500.

-Here at Your Autoimmunity Connection, we see how SonarMD’s approach offers great potential to impact healthcare for the better with lower costs.
+Here at Your Autoimmunity Connection, we see how SonarMD’s approach could impact healthcare for the better with lower costs.
 Therefore, we would like to see SonarMD target other immune-mediated diseases.
-We believe similar opportunities for better care and lower costs may apply to lupus, RA or MS. We look forward to SonarMD creating big waves in healthcare, by helping more patients with many different conditions.
+We believe similar opportunities for better care and lower costs may apply to lupus, RA and MS. We look forward to SonarMD creating big waves in healthcare, by helping more patients with many different conditions.

 Written By: Dr. Bonnie Feldman, Kelsey Ouyang, Ellen M. Martin